Windas/KanbOS/README.md

 - The first demo here.
 At the beginning of the forth day, I draw a purple display to our monitor.
 - Now pointer is appeared!
 Finally we can use pointer to show our graphs:)
 - OK we've already move a step forward.
 This time is palette.
 Color defined by ourselves.
+- Now, here we have three filled boxes.
+First try to draw some graphs in our OS:)